blue-sky-r/ZyXEL-VMG1312/README.md

 ![dd-wrt](screenshots/dd-wrt.png "DD-WRT Administration")

-_NOTE: The private subnet 192.168.100.X and ip addresses 192.168.100.1, 192.168.100.3 are just example what I'm using.
+_NOTE: The private subnet 192.168.100.X and ip addresses 192.168.100.1, 192.168.100.3 are just an example of my current config.
-You can choose different subnets and different ip addresses_
+You can choose different subnets and different ip addresses without any problems_

 ### Scheduling by cron